Georgekemk/Educopter/README.md

 * A **Raspberry Pi–based Linux flight controller**
 * A **single-sided PCB** for easy manufacturing
-* Only the **essential sensors and actuators** required to fly with ArduPilot
+* Only **essential sensors and actuators** required to fly with ArduPilot
-* A complete set of **documentation and instructions** allowing others to replicate the project from scratch
+* A complete set of **documentation and instructions** allowing others to replicate the project from scratch with little experience in this area

 The project demonstrates how a fully functional ArduPilot drone can be built with **minimal hardware complexity**, while still providing a powerful and flexible autopilot platform.